isaackogan/OmeglePy/README.md

 private methods not included in this library.

 This is not public whatsoever and access to the repository with the code can be purchased.
-This purchase includes *all* future changes to the code, so that you never have to worry about updating it yourself.
+This purchase includes *all* future changes necessary as I update the OmeglePy library, so that you never have to worry about updating it yourself.

 Join the support discord and DM fallen#9745 for inquiries into this.